hoangausway/gameoflife/README.md

-# 📦 WEBPACK WITH MODULE FEDERATION
+# GAME OF LIFE
-Modified from original Tania's [webpack 5 boilerplate](https://github.com/taniarascia/webpack-boilerplate)
+Expose component GameOfLife with Module Federation Plugin from Webpack 5

 ## Installation